 A guide to moving to Australia as a family

 Not so fast though.
-You’d want to read our guide to moving to Australia with family before doing anything else.
+You’d want to read our guide to moving to Australia as a family before doing anything else.

 Why?
 Because moving abroad as a family can be the best of times, but also the most testing of times.

 Let’s explain how you can keep fights and frayed nerves to a minimum.